arsureshkumar/cse15l-lab-reports/lab-report-2-week-1.md

 Once the password change has taken effect, go to Terminal -> New Terminal

-In the new terminal, run `ssh cs15lfa22zz@ieng6.ucsd.edu`, replacing `cs15lfa22zz` with your own specific account name.
+In the new terminal, run `ssh cs15lfa22zz@ieng6.ucsd.edu`, replacing `cs15lfa22zz` with your own specific account name, then enter you password.
+You should now be able to run commands on the UCSD server.

 *No screenshots of OpenSSH installation process (completed before lab)*